What You Can Do

 We support a network of about 190 counter terrorism security advisors (CTSAs) who work within local police forces as officers and staff.
 Their primary role is to provide help, advice and guidance on all aspects of counter terrorism protective security to specified industry sectors.

-A new e-learning product is in development to provide nationally accredited counter terrorism guidance to help industry better understand, and mitigate against, current terrorist methodology.
+A new e-learning product is now available to provide nationally accredited counter terrorism guidance to help industry better understand, and mitigate against, current terrorist methodology.
 You can read more about this important work on the NaCTSO website.

 We have also worked with youth organisations in order to educate younger people on how to act in an emergency.
 Read more about how schools and youth organisations can get involved with our Act For Youth campaign.